systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

     have similar styles to the article body text.

 ## [!SUCCESS]
-I may still consider adding alternative syntax for my alert blocks later, that
+I may still consider adding alternative syntax for my alert blocks,
-    would make the Markdown files more portable, and render better with generic parsers.
+    with the goal of making the Markdown files more portable, and render better with generic parsers.
 There's no reason my applications renderer can't support multiple syntax
     options for the same feature,
 so long as there are no conflicts.